kjhall04/DungeonCrawler/README.md

 # One More Descent

 A web-based dungeon crawler RPG built with Flask, Supabase, and modern HTML/CSS.
 Players create a character, explore procedurally generated dungeons, battle enemies, collect loot, and descend deeper into the darkness.
+Play at onemoredescent.vercel.app
-Play at [onemoredescent.vercel.app](onemoredescent.vercel.app).
-Note: This is still a work-in-progress application.
+Note: This is still a work-in-progress application and is still missing a few features.

 ---